MahoMuri/MahoMuri/README.md

  Hey there!
 Nice of you to venture to my Profile!
 If you want to know a bit about me, then you've come to the right place!
 This README.md is designed just for you!

  ## About me
  I usually go by MahoMuri, but my friends know me by Kaito aswell.
-I am a 3rd Year Software Engineering Student from [iACADEMY](https://iacademy.edu.ph/index.php) who is now spending his months in quarrantine making Discord Bots and a bit of Web Development.
-My Main languages are TypeScript and Java, I am starting to learn Enterprise Java this year so I bet it's gonna be fun!
+I am a 3rd Year Software Engineering Student from [iACADEMY](https://iacademy.edu.ph/index.php) who is now spending his months in quarantine making Discord Bots and a bit of Web Development.
+My main languages are TypeScript and Java, I am starting to learn .NET (Windows Forms) this year so I bet it's gonna be fun!
+You can checkout my repo for a [Simple Calculator](https://github.com/MahoMuri/SimpleCalculator) I made for a school project!
 I've also taken up a second degree in Web Development which gets me one step closer to becoming a Full Stack Developer!
 Hoping to have a fun adventure and would be able to learn a lot!

-- 🔭 I’m currently working on [__The Curator Bot__](https://top.gg/bot/816152179101663312)
+- 🔭 I’m currently working on [__Curator Bot__](https://top.gg/bot/816152179101663312)
-- 🌱 I’m currently learning __Java__
+- 🌱 I’m currently learning **.NET**
 - 🔭 I'm also working on __JAMBot__

 ## Contacts